 Subscriptions will be received by the office of the Bank in Frankfurt.
-A subscription requires that a subscription form will be completed and sent, with simultaneous transfer of the total price to bank account number of the subscriber at Triodos Bank, Zeist, with the reference "Depository Receipts Subscription".
+A subscription requires that a subscription form will be completed and sent, with transfer of the total price to the respective bank account number at Triodos Bank, with the reference "Depository Receipts Subscription, respective investment account number".
 The total price is equal to the number of Depository Receipts times the Issue Price, increased with the costs.
+Details of the subscription process are provided at the German website of Triodos Bank: www.triodos.de.